 Once it is clear which stage of the disease you have, recommendations on the appropriate gum disease treatments are made and a bespoke treatment plan is given to you.
 The early stage of treatment may involve oral hygiene instruction and deep scaling (prophylaxis) and polishing with a Dental Hygienist/Therapist.
-Once this phase of treatment is completed, you are reassessed by Our Specialist Periodontist to see if further treatment is necessary.
+Once this phase of treatment is completed, you are reassessed by Our Specialist Periodontist in London to see if further treatment is necessary.

 Root plaining is another form of deep scaling which can be best carried out by the Periodontist.
 This treatment is carried out under a local anaesthetic and is usually treated over 2 appointments.